 District 230 follows best practices in establishing and managing system and network access security.
 Access to student data is managed and controlled through what is known as role-based security.
 This means that the type and amount of access to student data and other information is governed in our systems by the role which any staff member holds along with what information they require to perform their job as a trusted member of District 230 staff.
 Staff members must go through a process to gain access to authorized information that includes successfully logging into the District network or one of the systems they use as part of their job duties.

 Once a staff member logs in using this method, the internal application controls, role based security, and application permissions restrictions are engaged which limit the data read, write, add, or delete functionality and are specific to a staff member’s role in the District.

-The District also follows all rules set forth by state and federal government such as the Federal Educational Rights and Privacy Act (FERPA) and the Illinois School Student Records Act.
+The District also follows all rules set forth by state and federal government such as the Federal Educational Rights and Privacy Act (FERPA), the Illinois School Student Records Act, and a recent Illinois law called SOPPA (Student Online Privacy and Protection Act).
 For more information regarding these laws, please refer to the following links: